Zero paid placements. No brand can pay to rank higher on Simscanner.

 What is the best eSIM for Thailand?

 It depends on which Thai network a brand connects to and whether you need unlimited data, hotspot, or a long stay.
 Simscanner ranks the major travel eSIM brands country by country.
-The Thailand ranking table shows the top brand and its score once per-brand data is verified.
+The Thailand ranking table shows the top brand and its score.

 Sources